 - Pale, gray or blue-colored skin, lips or nail beds — depending on skin tone

-It can also spread if a person touches a surface or object with the virus on it and then touches his or her mouth, nose or eyes, but the risk is low.
+The virus can also spread if you touch a surface with the virus on it and then touch your mouth, nose or eyes.
+But the risk is low.

 Risk factors for COVID-19 appear to include: